 ‘Classroom ready.
 Classroom confident’.
 This is our ambition for successful applicants.
 Every element of our course is designed with this in mind.
-As a Teaching School, we are proud of our profession and want to ensure that its future is in the best of hands.
+At Yarrow Schools Alliance (YSA), we are proud of our profession and want to ensure that its future is in the best hands.

-We know the best place to train is in a school and so trainees spend four days a week in class supported by a Class Mentor and Link Tutor.
-Each trainee completes two placements (a Key Stage 1 and Key Stage 2 experience) - all in Yarrow Teaching School Alliance member schools whose Governors and Headteachers are fully committed to the idea of school based training.
+We know the best place to train is in a school and so trainees spend the academic year in school with two 5-month long placements - one in Key Stage 2 running from September to the end of January and a Key Stage 1 placement from February to the end of the year.
+Trainees spend much of the week in class supported by their Class Mentor as well as a Link Tutor.
+All placements are secured by YSA and take place in member schools whose Governors and Headteachers are fully committed to school based training.

 Training sessions, held either in Skelmersdale (where our accreditors are based) or in Chorley, are led by expert practitioners, all of whom currently practise in their field.
 Training is designed to develop professional knowledge of national statutory curricula and current national priorities as well as enhancing understanding of theoretical principles of teaching and pedagogy.

-Assessment takes the form of weekly teaching and learning reviews each with a defined focus.
-Targets are set following each review for trainees to work and build on.
-To successfully achieve Qualified Teacher Status, trainees must demonstrate that they have met all Teacher Standards.
+Assessment takes the form of regular teaching and learning reviews each with defined focuses.
+Following each review, personalised targets are set for trainees to work and build on.
+To successfully achieve QTS, trainees must demonstrate that they have met all Teacher Standards.

-Trainees are expected to keep an up-to-date planning file containing their planning, evaluations and lesson observations.
-In addition, a Teachers’ Standards Portfolio is to be kept and maintained containing evidence that each of the Teacher Standards has been met.
-Full guidance on how to do this is given as part of the induction process and in subsequent training sessions.
+All trainees are expected to keep an up-to-date planning file containing planning, evaluations and lesson observations.
+Throughout the course of the year, trainees complete a series of short written observations in relation to the Teachers’ Standards allowing them to reflect on their experiences and progress.
+Full guidance on this is given as part of the induction process and in subsequent training sessions.